KHP-Informatics/vision/dataset-workshop/README.md

 - This tutorial day will comprise a few talks on NLP topics, and a working example of a simple NLP application.
 - The practicals will use Python.
 If you are familiar with Python, you can download the material and use it on your own machine.
 - However, you do not need to do this: all of the Python files can be run in your web browser using [Google Colab](https://colab.research.google.com/), a web-based tool for running Python code.
 We will provide links for you to open the code in Colab.
+If you want to know nore about Colab, we have provided some information [here](./more-abnout-colab.md)

 ### Presentations 1 - introduction to NLP